-Your standard household baking soda makes for an easy deep pore cleanser that gently exfoliates.
+Your standard, household baking soda makes for an easy deep pore cleanser that gently exfoliates.
 Mix two teaspoons of baking soda with one teaspoon of water to make a paste.
 Use circular motions to gently massage the mixture onto your face.
-Leave it on the skin for about five minutes, then rinse clean.
+Leave it on the skin for about five minutes, and then rinse clean.
 Do this once a week to remove dead skin cells and balance the skin.

 3. Lemon Treatment

 For squeaky-clean pores, raid your fruit basket twice a week.
 The citric acid in lemons works to exfoliate skin, clearing out any dirt or oil residing in your pores.
 Simply cut a lemon in half and rub it over the affected area.
 Let it stand for five minutes, and then rinse with lukewarm water.

 Yes, the pore strips you remember from back in the day really do get the job done.
 Bioré Deep Pore Cleansing Strips (£9) are made with selective bonding agents that act like a magnet, locking into and lifting away deep-down dirt and buildup from your pores without harming the skin.